Slapping Fun Music Rhythm Game Rabbit Rhythms

 Activity Sheets for fun music rhythm game Rabbit Rhythms

-Once the student has completed the Rabbit Rhythms fun music rhythm game, you can further help them solidify their music theory knowledge with the activity sheet.
+Once the student has completed the Rabbit Rhythms fun music rhythm game, you can further help them solidify their music theory knowledge with the activity sheet (included with membership).

 For Rabbit Rhythms, the students get to color five bunnies and then do some solid rhythm practice with music math.